Peter's Nostalgia Site

 Note the bulge on the side of the camera accommodating the 45 degree electron gun.
 Whilst the Super Emitron gave advantages in terms of tilt and bend and a significant improvement in sensitivity, in a paper presented to the IEE in late 1938 McGee and Lubszynski described how this type of camera was chiefly used for outdoor transmissions because a distortion of the image tended to be more obvious in studio scenes where straight lines and rectangular objects were more prevalent.

-The Super Emitron was first used by the BBC in November 1937 for televising the armistice ceremony at the Cenotaph.
+The Super Emitron with its side projection was first used by the BBC in November 1937 for televising the armistice ceremony at the Cenotaph in conjunction with a long nose Emitron.
 The distortion is far from obvious in the screen image.

 After the war in 1946 the BBC restarted television broadcasting using the same 405 line standard and this continued until the early 1980s.
+You can see some of the factors involved in deciding to continue with this standard after the war here.
 The following film clip was used for trade test transmissions in the hours not covered by normal program transmissions.
 You can see the EMI control room and control gallery in operation.
-The video was filmed from the screen of a 1937 HMV901.
+The video below was filmed from the screen of the 1937 HMV901 featured here.